hiroara/notif/README.md

 # notif
-notif is minimal command line tool for send message to Notification Center on OSX.
+notif is minimal command line tool to send message to Notification Center on OSX.

 # Get started